sidroopdaska/SelfDrivingCar/VehicleDetectionAndTracking/README.md

 * Image shape: (64, 64, 3)
 * Image dtype: float32

+An example from each of the classes has been visualised below for the reader.
+TODO: add image

 From above we can conclude that the dataset is fairly balanced as it contains equal proportions of vehicle and non-vehicle images.
 However, the most important observation was that the dataset contained sequences of images where the target object (vehicles in this case) appears almost identical in a whole series of images.
 In such a case, performing a randomized train-test split will be subject to overfitting because images in the training set may be nearly identical to images in the test set.

-To deal with this **time-series issue**, 90% of the first half of each dataset (vehicle and non-vehicle) was reserved for training the classifier and the remainder 10% was sliced away as the test set.
+To deal with this **time-series issue**, 90% of the first half of each classes dataset (vehicle and non-vehicle) was reserved for training the classifier and the remainder 10% was sliced away as the test set.

 **Note:** since we are training a Linear SVC with only one hyper-parameter *C*, the chance of overfitting was very small and as a result no validation set was created.

+### 2.2 Feature Extraction

+In order to be able to successfully classify vehicles in an image, a set of useful features were needed over which a classifier could be trained.
+For this project, the following features were used:

+1. **Spatially binned raw color values**: It is known that raw pixel intensity values can be useful in performing classification.
+However, it can be cumbersome to include three color channels of a full resolution image.
+Therefore, we perform spatial binning on an image which allows us to retain enough useful information to help find vehicles all the while reducing the number of pixels. <br/> <br />For our purposes, OpenCV's ```cv2.resize()``` API was used to scale down the resolution of an image.
+An example of this can   be visualised below.

+2. **Histogram of color values**: Although the raw color values provide us useful information, to be able to stay robust to changes in object appearance we also included the distribution of color values.
+This removes our dependence from the object's structure and allows for variations in aspects and orientations to be matched.

+3. **Histogram of Oriented Gradients (HOG)**: In addition to the color information, knowledge of the shape of the object was also considered useful in performing classification.
+As a result, HOG features were appended to the overall feature vector.
+HOG was chosen due to its robustness to noise over simply including per pixel gradient information.

+### 2.2 Data standardisation

+To standardise the data, i.e. to ensure each feature in the feature vector had zero mean and unit variance, scikit-learn's ```StandardScaler()``` was fit to the training set.
+Following this, both the training and test sets were transformed using this fitted instance of the Standard Scaler.

+### 2.3 Classifier

+### 2.4 Sliding Window technique

+### 2.5 Handling multiple detections and false positives

+### 2.6 Pipeline

 ## 3. Reflection and Future Work